We are always looking for ways we can be of service other than what we supply for our clients everyday.

 As part of our vision and mission of Animal Care Clinic, community service is very important to us and our involvement in our community.
 We are always looking for ways we can be of service other than what we supply for our clients everyday.

-Every year we have our annual Animal Care Clinic Open House – Wine and Beer Gala.
-We open our doors open for anyone to stop by for wine/beer tasting, hospital tours, educational displays, yummy local food, and a silent auction.
+During our Animal Care Clinic Open House – Wine and Beer Gala, we open our doors open for anyone to stop by for wine/beer tasting, hospital tours, educational displays, yummy local food, and a silent auction.
 In past years beneficiaries have included Pacific Wildlife Care, Brighten a Corner, Partners in Equestrian Therapy, The Leukemia & Lymphoma Society, American Cancer Society and Guide Dogs of America.
-We have had some great local wineries set up providing wine tasting and the last two years have added breweries to our list.
-We usually plan our event to occur sometime in June, so be sure to not miss out next year!
+We have had some great local wineries and breweries join us.

-The American Cancer Society is an organization near to our hearts as we have been active participants in Relay For Life.
+The American Cancer Society is an organization near to our hearts as we have enjoyed participanting in Relay For Life.

 Each holiday season we choose a charity we want to highlight.
 In the past this has included Heifer International’s Arc project, Operation Christmas Child, and our annual ornaments benefitting Women At Risk.
-Throughout the year, as various dates come up, many of our employees have worked with Brighten A Corner to help renovate deserving projects.
+Many of our employees have worked with Brighten A Corner to help renovate deserving projects.

 Animal Care Clinic has joined forces with the Veterinary School in Mexicali in 2010 through connections via our own Gustavo Rayas.
 We have traveled to their university to see what they are working on and their challenges.
 We now regularly host veterinary students in an internship program.
 Students will stay with us for 2 weeks or more and shadow our doctors and technicians in our daily routine.
 They are able to see AAHA top standard of care and how our entire staff participates in education.
 By the end they give a presentation to our staff in one of our staff meetings on a case study they did during their time with us.
 We all learn a lot!